-Forney established a Conflicts Minerals policy (the "Policy") that is designed to communicate Forney's commitment to responsible sourcing of Conflict Minerals throughout its supply chain for products that Forney manufactures.
-The Policy discusses the fact that Forney is putting policies and systems into place to reduce the risk that Conflict Minerals used in its products originate in the Covered Countries.
-The Policy informs suppliers that because Forney does not typically source Conflict Minerals directly from miners, smelters or refiners, it will rely on the cooperation of its suppliers in the implementation of its Policy and in enabling Forney to meet its compliance obligations.
-The Policy is published on Forney's website.
+Forney and Joyce each established a Conflicts Minerals policy (the "Policy") that is designed to communicate their commitment to responsible sourcing of Conflict Minerals throughout their supply chain for products that they manufacture.
+The Policy discusses the fact that they are putting policies and systems into place to reduce the risk that Conflict Minerals used in their products originate in the Covered Countries.
+The Policy informs suppliers that because they do not typically source Conflict Minerals directly from miners, smelters or refiners, they will rely on the cooperation of their suppliers in the implementation of their Policy and in enabling them to meet their compliance obligations.
+The Policy is published on each of their respective websites.